District Heating – Community Heating – Heat Sharing Networks™

 Heat Sharing – Community Heating – Heat Networks – Decarbonising Heat

 There is an alternative means of sharing heat using a lower temperature distribution circuit.
 This communal circuit, which is linked to a communal ThermalBank, can be accessed by each member of the group which uses its own heat pump to raise the temperature to the temperature it requires for its own heating and hot water requirements.
-Heat sharing networks™ are also termed "Cold Water Heat Networks" or "Ambient Ground Loops".
+Heat sharing networks™ are also termed "Cold Water Heat Networks", "Low Temperature Heat Networks" or "Ambient Ground Loops".

 A heat sharing circuit is cheaper to install than a high temperature circuit because it does not require the same degree of insulation to prevent heat losses to the ground.
 In fact, heat exchange with the ground that the pipes pass through can be beneficial: the ground adjacent to the pipes extends the contact with the ground and the pipes can draw heat from the ground.